This small and scenic cove offers calm and shallow water, making it an excellent beach to visit with children.

 After entering Chalk Sound Drive from South Dock Road, continue .8 miles (1.31km) to Ocean Point Drive.
 The entrance to Chalk Sound Drive is at the junction opposite the fuel storage facility, and next to the small

 Before reaching the turn for Ocean Point Drive, you’ll pass the entrance for

 Take Ocean Point Drive on your left and the small parking area for Taylor Bay will be on your right after about 1000 feet (300m).

-A 440 foot (134m) walking path leads from the road to the coast.
+A 440 foot (134m) walking path leads from Ocean Point Drive to Taylor Bay Beach.

-Taylor Bay is generally a very safe beach.
-The water here is almost always calm, and there are no currents and only a very few conch shells or small rocks hidden in the sand.
+Taylor Bay is one of the safest beaches in the Turks and Caicos.
+The water here is almost always calm, and there are typically no currents or under pulls.
+There may be the occasional conch, shell or small rock hidden in the sand.